 The Wanna Get Away Plus fare offers flexibility when booking a Southwest flight ticket.
 The fare costs a little more (roughly 10-20%) than the non-plus Wanna Get Away fare.
 The main benefit of the fare is the flight credit (a.k.a travel fund) issued after you, a Rapid Rewards member, cancel the reservation.
 The flight credit becomes transferrable, meaning that you can use the flight credit for someone else.
 It does not tie to the original booked passenger's name anymore.

-From my personal experience, the free same-day confirmed flight change and same-day standby list benefits can be useful sometimes, but it is just icing on the cake type of benefit.
+From my experience, the free same-day confirmed flight change and same-day standby list benefits can be useful sometimes.
+Still, it is just icing on the cake type of benefit, especially now that Wanna Get Away fare also receives free same-day standby.

-Therefore, it may be worth paying a little extra for the Wanna Get Away Plus fare.
+Therefore, paying extra for the Wanna Get Away Plus fare may be worth it.
 This will give you flexibility for the flight credit after canceling your Southwest ticket, and you can use the flight credit for someone else.

 Suppose you value the ability to transfer flight credit to somebody else.
 In that case, you will be delighted to know there's a trick to transfer Southwest travel funds to another person when booking the Wanna Get Away Plus.
 See below.